MolchanovDmitry/SnakeKmp/README.md

 You can get the artefacts by running [the following github action](https://github.com/MolchanovDmitry/SnakeWearOS/actions/workflows/web.yml).

-Or run game manually by running command below in root directory:
+Or run game manually by running command below:
 ```
 ./gradlew :wear:assembleRelease
 ```